HL7/fhir-qi-core/input/pages/index.md

 -  Systems **SHOULD** use OAuth or an equivalent mechanism to provide necessary authentication (user or system-level).
 -  Systems **SHOULD** use either IHE's ATNA standard for audit logging or an equivalent using the AuditEvent resource.

-It is the responsibility of the server (data provider) to ensure that any necessary consent records exist and are reviewed prior to each exchange of patient-identifiable healthcare information.
+The server (data provider) is responsible for ensuring that any necessary consent records exist and are reviewed prior to each exchange of patient-identifiable healthcare information.
 This verification should be logged in the same manner as other transactions, as discussed above under General Security Considerations.